Flock· Blog ·planning

 Luckily, our team of expert hen party planners have got you covered with the ultimate guide to hosting the perfect celebration.

-In this article, we’ve compiled a checklist of the most important things you to remember while organising the event to make it truly unforgettable.
+In this article, we’ve compiled a checklist of the most important things to remember while organising the event to make it truly unforgettable.

-1) Speak to the bride 👰
+1. Speak to the bride

 If you’re planning a friend’s hen do, it’s important to have a conversation with the bride-to-be first before getting the party started.